sikrip/zzw30/oil-temps-highway/README.md

 ![gpan3-no-underbody](gpan3-no-underbody.png)

 I have no idea why this is happening!
-Could be the different location of the temp sensor (the GPAN3 has the sensor at the firewall side, where the air hits the pan) but I do not know if this causes the differential in the temperature readings (or if the temp really is 8C* lower).
-Same for the pressure differential, I have no idea :)
+Could be the different location of the temp sensor (the GPAN3 has the sensor at the firewall side, where the air hits the pan) but I do not know if this affects the outcome.
-Could be a byproduct of the lowered oil temp.
-But it confirms that the oil temp is actually lower.
+Same for the pressure differential, I have no idea :), could be a byproduct of the lowered oil temp.

+I believe that the increased pressure confirms that the oil temp is actually lower (and not a false reading due to the sensor location).

-### 3. Oil temp with GPAN3 & the underbody having NACA ducts, are more or less the same with no underbody. ###
+### 3. Oil temp with GPAN3 & the under-body having NACA ducts, are more or less the same with no under-body. ###
-The temp in this test was actually even lower than the completely open underbody.
-But the ambient temp was lower as you can see from the lower IAT.
+The temp in this test was actually even lower than the completely open under-body.
+But the ambient temp was lower in this test as you can see from the lower IAT.

 ![gpan3-underbody-naca](gpan3-underbody-naca.png)